adorsys/YesWeScan/README.md

 You can find the implementation in the example project.

 The implementation works as follows:
-Activate Siri in the project and add a NSUserActivityType identifier in info.plist.
+Activate Siri in the project and add a `NSUserActivityTypes` identifier in `info.plist`.
 Then activate Siri Shortcut adding following lines in the project:

 ```swift